How to prepare your Middle School Child for High School by Tapping Into Their Intellectual Growth

 • For fiction: what problem(s) did the main character have to solve, and how did s/he solve it?

-*This is the age to begin teaching discernment.
-It is time for your student to learn that authors write from their own worldview, which may or may not be the one to which you and your student subscribe.
-Regularly discuss authors’ worldviews as they apply to movies, books, television shows, etc. Science books often have a few obvious sentences that pertain to evolutionary thought—help your students learn to pick up on that and teach them to be like the Bereans, who “examined the Scriptures every day to see if what Paul said was true.”
+***Begin teaching discernment in earnest, in Middle School.
+It’s time for your student to learn that authors write from their own worldview, which may or may not be the one to which you and your student subscribe.
+Regularly discuss authors’ worldviews as they apply to movies, books, television shows, advertisements, social media, etc. Science books often have a few obvious sentences that pertain to evolutionary thought—help your students learn to pick up on that and teach them to be like the Bereans, who “examined the Scriptures every day to see if what Paul said was true.”
 (Acts 17:11) Introduce this practice during middle school and continue it throughout high school.
 (At that time, we recommend more formal worldview studies.)

 Click here for many more writing prompts.